-My primary research interest is how people construct and update their social knowledge and beliefs under uncertainty.
+I study how people construct and update their social knowledge and beliefs under uncertainty.
 Some of the research looked at how prototypical vs. underrepresented members reduce uncertainty about themselves and group via different social inference mechanisms.
 A fascinating finding is that minority members introduce innovation into a group and improve group performance as a result of their erroneous inference under uncertainty.

 I also use agent-based modeling and computer simulations to investigate how psychological micro-mechanisms generate societal macro-phenomena such as social change, diversity, and polarization.
 I participated in the Complex Adaptive Systems Modeling course, taught by Dr. Scott Page, at the ICPSR summer school of the University of Michigan, Ann Arbor in the Summers of 2011 and 2012.
 Since then, I have been collaborating with Dr. Aaron Bramson on the indirect minority influence model, and also with the Computational Social Philosophy Lab on polarization.
 In the Summers of 2017, 2018, and 2019, I was fortunate to attend the Graduate and Advanced Alumni Workshops in Computational Social Science and Modeling and Complexity, directed by Dr. John Miller and Dr. Scott Page, at the Santa Fe Institute in Santa Fe, NM (2017 GWCSS, 2018 AGWCSS, and 2019 AGWCSS).